Physician Burnout Is Impacting Your Marriage: The Hidden Cost of Medicine

 • Shared meaning within relationships

 This conversation is an invitation to rethink what it means to build a life in medicine—one that doesn’t require sacrificing your relationships in the process.
+Listen to Episode 23 HERE.

 You can take the Burnout Risk Assessment Quiz for physicians and their spouses at: